Coupling Conditions for Water Waves at Forks: Introduction

-A few authors have addressed the problem. \textsc{Schmidt} \cite{Schmidt2005} studied the 2D connection between 1D channels; there no assumption is made on the size of the connecting domain.
-The flow in the junction is assumed linear.
-The authors use a variational method: the solution is taken as a superposition of fields.
-The final result is a system of ordinary differential equations for the values at the ends of the branches coupled to the shallow water PDEs.
-Despite its formal beauty, it remains difficult to handle and does not give a simple picture.
-Another recent study by \textsc{Nachbin} \& \textsc{Sim\=oes} \cite{Nachbin2015} on the dispersive shallow water equations transforms the fork into a rectangle with a cut using a conformal map.
-The 2D PDE in this rectangle is then averaged transversally to obtain a 1D model whose solutions agree remarkably well with the ones of the original 2D model for small fork angles.
-The 1D model also gives interface conditions, based on the averaged Jacobian of the transformation; these generalize the ones of \textsc{Stoker}.
-These coupling conditions contain the angle dependance implicitly through the \textsc{Jacobian} of the conformal map; they are difficult to generalize to an arbitrary angle.
+A few authors addressed the problem of the angle of a junction.
+Schmidt~\cite{Schmidt} studied the 2D connection between 1D channels; he made no assumption on the size of the connecting domain.
+The~flow in the junction was assumed linear so that the author used a variational method that gave the solution as a superposition of fields.
+The~final result was a system of ordinary differential equations for the values at the ends of the branches coupled to the shallow water PDEs.
+Despite its formal beauty, it~remains difficult to handle and does not give a simple picture.
+Shi et al.~\cite{shi05} studied experimentally and numerically the propagation of long waves in wide and narrow channels.
+They~used the Boussinesq dispersive shallow water equations for narrow channels.
+They observed no angle dependence and a strong transmission.
+For the same equations, Nachbin and Simoes~\cite{ns15} obtained interface conditions containing implicitly the angles of the fork.
+These gave an excellent matching between the average of the 2D solution and the solution of the 1D effective model for angles smaller than $\pi/3$.